godotgodo/godotgodo/README.md

 ## Hi there 👋

-I am a software developer and student.
+I am a Information Systems Engineer.
 I work on web technologies and artificial intelligence.

 📫 How to reach me: [From My Website](https://www.godotgodo.me)